Connecting a community battery

 11. Once you have received the connection offer for electricity supply, you can proceed to the next stage which is the generation agreement*.

-Step 2 – Connection Agreement
+Step 2 – Generation Agreement

 1. Request a technical assessment via our Renewable solutions portal.